 This project proposes to extend East Braker Lane from its current endpoint at Dawes Place approximately 0.75 miles to Samsung Boulevard.
 This new roadway would connect to a future Travis County project extending East Braker Lane from Samsung Boulevard to Harris Branch Parkway and future Safe Routes to School improvements to Taebaek Drive.
 Once complete, the project is expected to reduce congestion on East Parmer Lane.
 The project is in alignment with the Austin Strategic Mobility Plan, a comprehensive, citywide transportation plan adopted in 2019.

-New four-lane arterial roadway divided by medians with a median break at Taebaek Drive
+New four-lane arterial roadway divided by a median with left-turn lanes at Taebaek Drive

 Center-turn lanes for vehicles turning onto Taebaek Drive or Samsung Boulevard from Braker Lane